EARLY DETECTION SAVES LIVES!!!

 Source: Cancer 71:3547-3551, 1993

-When DITI is used in conjunction with a multi-modality approach, breast self exam, routine breast exams with your practitioner and mammography, the best possible evaluation of breast health is made.
+DITI must be used in conjunction with a multi-modality approach, breast self exam, routine breast exams with your practitioner and mammography, the best possible evaluation of breast health is made.

 INCREASE YOUR CHANCES OF DETECTING BREAST CANCER IN ITS EARLIEST STAGES